Buccal Fat Removal

 The results of buccal fat reduction are permanent; however, your overall face will continue to mature and may change with weight fluctuations.

-What is recovery like after buccal fat reduction?
+What is involved with recovery after buccal fat removal?

 Am I a good candidate for buccal fat reduction?